itsmicah722/ArchGuide/docs/dual_boot/installation.md

 ## Create Btrfs Subvolumes

-[Btrfs](https://btrfs.readthedocs.io/en/latest/Introduction.html) (Better File System) is a modern Linux filesystem with advanced features like copy-on-write, snapshots, and built-in support for [RAID](https://en.wikipedia.org/wiki/RAID) (multiple storage devices).
+[Btrfs](https://en.wikipedia.org/wiki/Btrfs) *(Better Filesystem)* is a modern filesystem with advanced features like copy-on-write, snapshots, and built-in support for [RAID](https://en.wikipedia.org/wiki/RAID) *(multiple storage devices as one)*.
 One of its most useful features is [Subvolumes](https://btrfs.readthedocs.io/en/latest/Subvolumes.html), which are independent filesystems within a single Btrfs partition; each serving a different purpose.
-Subvolumes let you separate parts of your system, such as the system files, personal files, logs, temporary files, and more.
-This makes it MUCH easier to manage backups, rollbacks, and system organization without needing multiple partitions.
+Think of Subvolumes as partitions for partitions.
+You can separate your system files, personal files, logs, temporary files, into different Subvolumes.
+This makes it extremely easy to manage backups, rollbacks, system organization, or OS reinstallations without losing data or needing more partitions.

 ### Mount Root Temporarily

-In order to create the *Btrfs Subvolumes*, we first temporarily mount the **Root** partition to `/mnt` (common mount point).
+In order to create the **Btrfs Subvolumes**, we first temporarily mount the root partition to `/mnt` *(common mount point)*.
 We mount here since the subvolumes will exist at the *(Root)* of the whole filesystem.

 ```rs
 mount /dev/nvmeXnXpX /mnt